ronwai/csgo-radar/README.md

 1. The server starts a websocket server and attaches to the game's process.
 2. Using `ReadProcessMemory` it reads the EntityList from memory and sends relevant data to all subscribed clients.
-3. The client(s) read the data and render the players positions, directions, and health values.
+3. The client(s) read the data and render the players positions, directions, and health values on top of the current map.

 ## Avoiding detection